 Co-Founder, Graphics & Media Coordinator

 Rupert Phillips is a photographer, digital artist and graphic designer, hailing from Cheltenham, UK..
-Rupert is the primary designer behind SOBER.'s aesthetic.
+Rupert is the primary designer for SOBER.'s graphics.

 Rupert is a Falmouth University graduate in BA Photography.
 More of his work can be found here at his website.